-With just days before Microsoft retires two of its most popular operating systems, the quarter of computer users worldwide are at the risk of losing support on January 14, 2020.
+Just days before Microsoft retires two of its most popular operating systems, a quarter of computer users worldwide risk losing Windows 7 support on January 14, 2020.

 Granted, there are ways that you might still be able to use devices running out-of-support software (like Windows 7) after the official date passes – especially if you need a particular solution to continue a certain business function.
-You could simply isolate the machines running the susceptible software from the rest of your network, but you still run the risk of these systems being taken offline through some un-patched vulnerability.
+You could simply isolate the machines running the susceptible software from the rest of your network.
+However, you still risk these systems being taken offline through some unpatched vulnerability.

-Your best option is to have a plan in place to retire these solutions and continue your operations in some other way.
+Your best option is to have a plan to retire these solutions and continue your operations in some other way.

 How You Might Do That